javatechs/BowlerDebug/README.md

 ## Example: [DialogExample.groovy](src/main/groovy/DialogExample.groovy)
 This is an example of a simple Groovy dialog in Bowler Studio.

+It includes an call to java code in 'ExampleLibrary' class.

 1. in Bowler Studio, select the BowlerDebug file DialogExample.groovy.
 1. When the script appears, press run.
+1. For extra credit, try setting a break point in ExampleLibrary's someLibraryMethod() and rerun the script.

 ## Example: [BNO055Visualizer.groovy](src/main/groovy/BNO055Visualizer.groovy)
 Visualize the BNO055 IMU using SimplePacketComs over UDP.